 Wirtten by: Alex Tinson | Updated: 24/07/2010

-The thing is, when you spend time around churches that actually do preach repentance, whilst the standard of Christian behaviour and witness is generally higher than in other churches, you often still find people who seem to think being friends with the world is okay if you're a believer.
+There are some churches around today that actually do preach a message of repentance.
+Who have a standard of Christian behaviour and witness that is generally higher than in other churches.
+Yet often there are people in that church who seem to think being friends with the world is okay if you're a believer.
 There are people (and I would even add the phrase 'many people') who really think they are great Christians on their way to the Promised Land but who in reality are not going to make it.
 You see Jesus warning about it time and time again throughout the gospels.
 Many will have the most horrendous wake-up call possible when the Lord Jesus returns and they find themselves standing on His left and not on His right where they supposed they should be.

 Just being in a good church and hearing worthy sermons is not enough; we have to be doers of the Word as well.
 Many today comfort themselves with the fact that they're in a 'cutting-edge' church that really preaches the Word, but their heart is as lifeless and lacking in the overwhelming, all-consuming love of God as the next person in the so-called 'dead' church down the road.
 So what is the problem?
 Why is it that people can listen to good ministry, sit under anointed preaching and declare themselves to be a 'full-on' believer, yet still end up thrown out of the Kingdom?
 Indeed why did many of those who followed Jesus and listened to the gracious and powerful words He spoke, end up abandoning Him further down the line?
 Why do some people who hear the message of repentance not respond to it as they should?

 We live in an unusual time in history, when all manner of Christian messages on a whole host of subject areas can be easily accessed with just a PC and a mouse.
 Unfortunately much of what is out there is just hype, false doctrine and the traditions of men.
 This is the reality of our modern 'Christian' world.
-If you really want to (and I'm not sure I always do!) you can hear how to get delivered from the spirit of confusion, how to speak your way to success, how to achieve victory in your life, how to give a breakthrough offering, how to preach a sermon and yes occasionally even how to pursue a Godly life!
-There are all manner of messages out there both good and bad that an interested believer can access if they so choose.
-If you have the means (a computer and access to the world-wide web) you can eventually come across some good spiritual food if you keep looking.
+If we have the means (a computer and access to the world-wide web) we can eventually come across some good spiritual food if we keep looking.
 It may be stuck somewhere in a corner or obscured by the myriad of messages promoting the foreign and fake gospel so prevalent today.
-However the good food can be found if you look hard enough.
-The question is, once you discover the good food, once you find something worth feeding on, do you have EARS TO HEAR what the Spirit may be speaking to you through it?
+However the good food can be found if we look hard enough.
+The question is, once we discover the good food, once we find something worth feeding on, do we have ears to hear what the Spirit may be speaking to us through it?

-This is probably THE BIGGEST problem we have at the moment.
-Not that you cannot find or hear a good message if you really look hard enough, but that most people DON'T HAVE EARS THAT CAN HEAR the message properly.
+This is probably the biggest problem we have at the moment.
+Not that we cannot find or hear a good message if we really look hard enough, but that most of us don't have ears that can hear the message properly.